Arborfield: Churches

 The present Church of England parish church of Saint Bartholomew is a Gothic Revival building designed by J Picton and built in 1863.
-The new building replaces an older St Bartholomew's church that had been built in the 13th century and altered probably early in the 18th century.
+The new building replaces an older St Bartholomew's church, known as the 'Wooden Chapel of Edburgefeld', that had been built in the 13th century and altered probably early in the 18th century.
 When the new church was consecrated the roof of the old one was removed and later layers of plaster stripped from the interior walls, revealing Medieval wall paintings of "figure subjects and geometrical and masonry patterns" that "covered the walls".
 These have now been lost and the church ruins have greatly deteriorated.
+The current church is notable for one of its 6 bells.
+The number one bell (treble) was cast c.1399 at the Wokingham Bell Foundry, it is notable as being the only Wokingham Foundry bell nearby to Wokingham as well as one of the oldest bells still regularly rung.
 The army garrison has its own garrison church, a 20th-century building dedicated to Saint Eligius.

 Army garrison

 Arborfield is also known for the School of Electronic & Aeronautical Engineering (SEAE) where the British Army train their Electronic, Aircraft and Avionic engineers for RADAR, Telecommunications, Control Equipment, Aircraft (Airframes and Engines) and Avionic (Aviation electronic and weapon system) modalities.
 Arborfield Garrison is about 1 mi the other side of Arborfield Cross and which is mostly in the civil parish of Barkham.